nonoroazoro/vscode-syncing/README.md

     ```

-## VSCode Settings
+## VSCode User Settings

-You can find these in `VSCode settings`, and these will also be synced through your devices.
+From ***version 1.6.0*** onwards, you can find the newly added `Syncing Settings` in your `VSCode User Settings`, which will also be synced between your devices.

 1. ***`syncing.upload.exclude`***

-    The new `syncing.upload.exclude` setting is added to the `VSCode settings`.
-Now you can configure [glob patterns](https://github.com/isaacs/minimatch) for excluding VSCode settings from being synced.
+    You can configure these [glob patterns](https://github.com/isaacs/minimatch) for excluding VSCode settings from being synced.

-    > Note that the settings that are not included in this list will be synced normally.
+    > Note that the settings not listed will be synced normally.

     Take this for example: